ceramicskate0/AddReferenceDotRedTeam/README.md

 # AddReferenceDotRedTeam
-Repo for software Lib to test dotNet red stuff in VS without worrying about AV or whatever else like who made what and where it is.
+Repo for software Lib to test dotNet red stuff in VS like a developer.

 Also this is SUPER EARLY STAGE right now!
 Its barley tested.
 This means im taking input on design and such also.